 Using the settings in the screenshots, I created this subtle film photography look.

-The best thing about Lightroom is that you don’t have to follow a specific set of instructions to recreate an analogue style.
+The best thing about Lightroom is that you don’t have to follow a specific set of instructions to recreate an analog style.

 Don’t be afraid of playing around with any panels that I didn’t mention here, like Camera Calibration and Sharpening to fine-tune your image.